NataliaRoszczypala/ds_consulting_project/README.md

 - scripts
   - utils - folder with .py files (mainly class and functions used in the analysis) but also with the .py files to refresh the data

+## Description of the scripts

+In the scripts folder you can find both .ipynb files and .py files.
+The .ipynb files contain files used to anlyse the data, they are stored to enable insight into data and help you get to know them.
+There is also utils folder which contains only .py files with class and functions used for analysis and for refreshing the data.

+### .ipynb files

+1_eda - Exploratory data analysis
+2_data_preparation - data cleaning and preparation development 3_pca - Principal component analysis
+4_clustering - Clustering development
+5_regression - Regression development

+### .py files

+data_check - funcion to check the new input (updated data) data_preparation_modelling - funcion to prepare data for modelling data_preparation_refresh - funcion to prepare data for refresh data_preprocessor - class DataPreprocessor used for data cleaning and preprocessing data_refresh - **main** function to refresh the data eda.py - class EDA used for Exploratory data analysis hopkins_statistics - function to calculate Hopkins Statistics regression - class RegressionAnalysis used for regression rfe - function to perform Recursive Feature Elimination